MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d10/d3dx10-meshopt.md

 ---
 # <a name="d3dx10_meshopt-enumeration"></a>D3DX10 \_ MESHOPT-Enumeration

-Gibt den Typ der durchzuführenden Gitternetzoptimierung an.
+Gibt den Typ der durchzuführenden Meshoptimierung an.

 ## <a name="syntax"></a>Syntax